Italian ironclad Affondatore: Service history

 Affondatore was laid down on 11 April 1863 and launched on 3 November 1865.
-With Italy preparing to declare war against Austria in June 1866, the Italian government ordered Affondatores crew to move the incomplete ship from British waters to Cherbourg for fitting out, in order to avoid the possibility of the ship being confiscated by the British.
+With Italy preparing to declare war against Austria in June 1866, the Italian government ordered Affondatore's crew to move the incomplete ship from British waters to Cherbourg for fitting out, in order to avoid the possibility of the ship being confiscated by the British.
 Affondatore left Cherbourg on 20 June, the day Italy declared war, sailing to join the main Italian fleet which was operating in the Adriatic Sea.
 The Third Italian War of Independence was fought concurrently with the Austro-Prussian War.
 The Italian fleet commander, Admiral Carlo Pellion di Persano, initially adopted a cautious course of action; he was unwilling to risk battle with the Austrian Navy, despite the fact that the Austrian fleet was much weaker than his own.
 Persano claimed he was simply waiting for Affondatore to arrive, but his inaction weakened morale in the fleet, with many of his subordinates openly accusing him of cowardice.
 The ship passed through Gibraltar on 28 June, making her way into the Mediterranean.